 CHA 1092-03 Directed Chapel Studies for Athletes

-Athletes seeking a Directed Chapel Study experience must take initiative to meet with Chaplain John Maurer to determine what will be the discussing weekly with a chaplain, researching and writing a paper, meeting weekly with a minister for discipleship, taking part in a spiritual direction group, doing mission work and writing a significant reflection paper.
+Athletes seeking a Directed Chapel Study experience must take initiative to meet with Chaplain Holly McKenzie to determine what will be the discussing weekly with a chaplain, researching and writing a paper, meeting weekly with a minister for discipleship, taking part in a spiritual direction group, doing mission work and writing a significant reflection paper.

 Morning and evening options are available for those who live near the embedded chapel locations around Baylor.
 For twenty-minutes, Monday through Thursday, participants come together with other local residents to pray and sing together using historic and modern liturgies.
 Students may take either a morning or an evening prayer option.